Sustainability Initiatives Based on the Daiichi Sankyo Group Corporate Conduct Charter

 The Group has established the EHS Management Committee in order to protect the environment and ensure the health and safety of employees and contribute to the development of a sustainable society while achieving the uniform management and promotion of environment, health, and safety management for which there is a high likelihood of risks occurring.

-Chairperson: Chief Executive Officer of EHS Management (Head of the Corporate Affairs Division)
+Chairperson: Chief Executive Officer of EHS Management (Head of Global Corporate Strategy)

 Members: The committee consists of 14 members appointed by the chairperson.